13336

 Is Now The Time?

 There are several reasons why we think Pinterest is a great business.
-For starters, its revenue growth has been good over the last three years, and its growth over the next 12 months is expected to exceed that.
-And while its growth in monthly active users has been lackluster, the good news is its impressive gross margins are a wonderful starting point for the overall profitability of the business.
-On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+For starters, its revenue growth has been solid over the last three years, and its growth over the next 12 months is expected to exceed that.
+Additionally, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits and its impressive gross margins are a wonderful starting point for the overall profitability of the business.

-At the moment Pinterest trades at 31.0x next 12 months EV-to-EBITDA.
+At the moment, Pinterest trades at 23.4x next 12 months EV-to-EBITDA.
 Looking at the consumer internet landscape today, Pinterest's qualities stand out, and we like the stock at this price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.